vianna-research/website/pages/01_workgroups/buechner/publications.md

 ## 2020

+How Do We Allocate Our Resources When Listening and Memorizing Speech in Noise?
+A Pupillometry Study

+Amplitude growth of intracochlear electrocochleography in cochlear implant users with residual hearing

+Case report of the first patient with electro-mechanical stimulation of the inner ear: The Vibrant Soundbridge combined with a FLEX20 cochlear implant

+Causes of congenital hearing loss and cochlear implant outcome

+Combined Brain-Perfusion SPECT and EEG Measurements Suggest Distinct Strategies for Speech Comprehension in CI Users With Higher and Lower Performance

+Do Impedance Changes Correlate With a Delayed Hearing Loss After Hybrid L24 Implantation?

+Effect of Electrode to Modiolus Distance on Electrophysiological and Psychophysical Parameters in CI Patients With Perimodiolar and Lateral Electrode Arrays

+Evaluation of an Adaptive Dynamic Compensation System in Cochlear Implant Listeners

+Randomized placebo-controlled clinical trial investigating the effect of antioxidants and a vasodilator on overall safety and residual hearing preservation in cochlear implant patients

+Hearing Preservation With a New Atraumatic Lateral Wall Electrode

+Hidden Electrode Failure in a Cochlear Implant User

+Impedance Values Do Not Correlate With Speech Understanding in Cochlear Implant Recipients

+Interaction Between Electric and Acoustic Stimulation Influences Speech Perception in Ipsilateral EAS Users

+Perception and prediction of loudness in sound coding strategies using simultaneous electric stimulation

 * **[Psychoacoustic and electrophysiological electric-acoustic interaction effects in cochlear implant users with ipsilateral residual hearing.](https://www.sciencedirect.com/science/article/pii/S0378595519304319?via%3Dihub)**
 Imsiecke M, **Büchner A**, Lenarz T, Nogueira W.
 Hear Res.
 2020 Feb;386:107873. doi: 10.1016/j.heares.2019.107873.
 Epub 2019 Dec 18.